-Pyramid at Giza, burial place of the pharaoh Khufu, who ruled from 2551 BCE to 2528 BCE.
-A boat was needed so that the pharaoh could sail across the sky with the god Ra.
+308 oxford big ideas humanities 7 victorian curriculum

+10C How did beliefs, values and practices influence ancient Egyptian lifestyles?

-- Anubis, god of embalming and the dead, leads the dead person - A row of judges sit watching. - Anubis weighs the dead person's heart against a feather from the headdress of Ma'at, the goddess of truth and justice.
-If the heart is lighter than the feather, it means the person has led a good life and will be admitted to the afterlife. - Ammit, a female demon with the head of a crocodile, will eat the dead person's heart if it is heavier than the feather. - Thoth, god of writing and knowledge, records the result of the - Horus, god of the sky and ruler of the world of the living, leads the dead person (who has passed the test) to Osiris. - Osiris, god of the dead and the underworld, allows the person into the afterlife.
+Anubis, god of embalming and the dead, leads the dead person to judgement.

+A row of judges sit watching.

+Anubis weighs the dead person's heart against a feather from the headdress of Ma'at, the goddess of truth and justice.
+If the heart is lighter than the feather, it means the person has led a good life and will be admitted to the afterlife.

+Ammit, a female demon with the head of a crocodile, will eat the dead person's heart if it is heavier than the feather.

+Thoth, god of writing and knowledge, records the result of the weigh-in.

+Horus, god of the sky and ruler of the world of the living, leads the dead person (who has passed the test) to Osiris.

+Osiris, god of the dead and the underworld, allows the person into the afterlife.

-- Explain why the corpse shown in Source 1 is surrounded with goods.
-Why is it so well preserved? - 2 What were mastabas and pyramids? - 3 What was the Book of the Dead and what role did it play in Egyptian funeral customs? - 4 Why was it so important to ancient Egyptians to preserve the body when someone died?
+Explain why the corpse shown in Source 1 is surrounded with goods.
+Why is it so well preserved?

+2 What were mastabas and pyramids?

+What was the Book of the Dead and what role did it play in Egyptian funeral customs?

+Why was it so important to ancient Egyptians to preserve the body when someone died?